podverse/podverse-rn/docs/how-to-setup-android-for-local-testing.md

 If you update any translations in the i18n json files, you will need to restart the React Native server by running `npm run dev`.

+I'm not sure why, but sometimes I have had to re-run `adb reverse tcp:1234 tcp:1234` to reestablish a connection between the device and local Podverse API server.

 ## React Native Debugger UI

 By default the Javascript / React Native logs will be output to your terminal that is running the React Native server.
 If you would like the output to be redirected to the React Native Debugger UI (which would allow you to use your web browser's developer console for debugging), then you will need to do the following: